KubeStock-DevOps-project/kubestock-infrastructure/terraform/prod/README.md

 ### Compute (Non-HA)
 - **Bastion Host**: 1x t3.micro in public subnet (us-east-1a)
+- **Development Server**: 1x t3.medium in public subnet (us-east-1a)
+  - For running VS Code Server, Terraform, Ansible
+  - No Elastic IP (free public IP that changes on restart)
+  - Stop when not in use - costs $0 when stopped (only storage)
 - **Control Plane**: 1x t3.medium in private subnet (us-east-1a)
 - **Worker Nodes**: Auto Scaling Group (1 min, 1 desired, 3 max) spanning all 3 private subnets
   - Instance Type: t3.large